terremoth/my-cheatsheets/performance.md

 - Bundle your assets, always joining, uglifying and minifying CSS and JS files so your code will be drastically smaller, requesting a lot faster to your users
 - Learn how to use async/defer in your \<script\> tags to it won't break your user experience waiting for load files
 - Try to always put your \<script\> tags at the end of the \<body\> tag, right before \</body\>
-- Always put your CSS inside the \<head\> tags
+- Always put your CSS (style and files) within the \<head\> tags
 - NEVER use REACTIVE libs/frameworks if your problem does not requires reactivity to solve.
-Sometimes reactive code increase 2-10x more the size of your JavaScript code
+Sometimes reactive code increase 2-10x more the size of your JavaScript code and a lot more to load/process
 - NEVER use experimental/beta Objects, properties or functions in your JavaScript.
-If if doubt, search the MDN to see if it is widely accepted by the browsers.
-Consider using polyfills, or Babel if you must (with the trade off being a higher bundle size)
+If in doubt, search the [MDN](https://developer.mozilla.org/en-US/) and [CanIUse](https://caniuse.com/) to see if it is widely accepted by the browsers.
+Consider using polyfills, or Babel if you must (with the trade off being a higher bundle size in the end)

 ## Architectural Related
 - Always use frameworks that follows SOLID and that implements design patterns, so you can avoid performance problems like the Banana-Gorilla-Jungle problem and decrease unused things in your server's memory and process less
 - Before start a project, think and discuss with your team the right architecture to implement.
 Sometimes MVC and/or Microservices aren't the better to follow.
 There are plenty of others architecture types
-- Refactor your code always you can, so can be more testable, avoid duplication and avoid losing lots of programming hours.
+- Refactor your code always you can, so it can be more testable, avoid duplication and avoid losing lots of programming hours.
-- Aways use Cloudflare (that has a free plan) or some similar group of services that can cache and have a fast DNS around the world to deliver fast requests
+- Aways use Cloudflare (that has a free plan) or some similar group of services that can cache and have a fast DNS around the world to deliver fast responses

 ---
 ### Tips